markgrovs/Bear-Markdown-Export/README.md

 This is a concept/beta version, and please feel free to improve or modify as needed.

 ### Sync external note edits back into Bear
-Checks for external edits in Markdown files (previously exported from Bear)
+Checks for external edits in Markdown files (previously exported from Bear):
 * Adds updated or new Notes to Bear with x-callback-url command
 * Marks updated note with message and link to original note.
 * Moves original note to trash (unless a sync conflict)
 * Copies changed files to a "Sync Inbox" as a backup.

 ### Markdown export to Dropbox, OneDrive, or other:
-Exports all nodes as plain markdown files from Bear's database.sqlite.
+Exports all notes from Bear's database.sqlite as plain markdown files:
 * Checks modified timestamp on database.sqlite, so exports only when needed.
 * Uses rsync for copying, so only changed notes need to be synced by Dropbox or other sync services
 * Sets Bear note's modification date on exported markdown files.